xinyaocse/EchoLLM_Code/README.md

 ### CNN-based Voice Activity Detector (EchoVAD)

-- *CNN_wav.py*: Trains a convolutional neural network (CNN) to detect the presence of voice in audio signals.
-Specifically, 10,000 spectrogram images are manually labeled and used as the training dataset to enable voice activity classification.
+- *CNN_wav.py*: Implements the training pipeline for the proposed convolutional neural network (CNN)-based voice activity detector (EchoVAD).
+The model is trained on 10,000 manually labeled spectrogram images to distinguish between speech and non-speech segments, enabling precise detection of audio presence in bone conduction signals.
-- *Speech_time_marker.py*: Takes a .wav file as input and segments it using a 50*ms* window size with a 10*ms* sliding step.
-It outputs the estimated start and end times of detected speech segments.
-(Corresponding to 4.2.3 Headphone Phase Estimation)
+- *Speech_time_marker.py*: Applies the trained EchoVAD model to a given *.wav* file, segmenting it with a 50 *ms* window and a 10 *ms* sliding step to identify the estimated start and end times of speech segments.
+This process corresponds to the Headphone Phase Estimation step described in Section 4.2.3.

 ---
 ## LeASR